8 Stonegate

-8 Stonegate is a historic building in the city centre of York, in England.
+8 Stonegate is a historic building in the city centre of York, England.

-The building lies on Stonegate.
+The building stands on Stonegate.
 It was constructed in the early 17th century, on a narrow plot, a single bay wide and two bays deep.
-It is three storeys tall with an attic, but in about 1830, the second and attic floors were lowered, to give more headroom in the attic.
-Most of the jettying was removed at this time, with just the first floor jetty retained, and new windows were installed, in a Gothic revival style.
+It has three storeys and an attic, but in about 1830 the second and attic floors were lowered, to give more headroom in the attic.
+Most of the jettying was removed at this time, with just the first floor jetty retained, and new windows were installed, in a Gothic Revival style.
 Later in the century, there was a small extension at the rear of the building, to house a new staircase.

 The building is timber-framed, with a stucco front and stone dressings, while the roof is covered with slates.
 The ground floor has a late 19th-century shopfront, with a large three-paned window and a glazed door.
 The first and second floors have narrow paired sash windows, while the attic has a pointed window.
 Inside, some timber framing is visible on the second floor, and there is a moulded ceiling beam on the first floor.

 The building was Grade II* listed in 1954.
 It is used as a shop, with accommodation above.